 Technical Issues with making sure that ILMT reaches everything that is licensed at Sub-Capacity and is reporting it properly is where we see a lot of our clients run into problems.

 ILMT is also mandatory if you would like to avoid an audit, since if you do not have ILMT effectively installed, IBM takes that as an indicator that you are not properly monitoring your software environment, placing a huge auditing target on your back for later.

 Under-Reporting and Over Reporting

 Even after the hassle of properly installing ILMT throughout your software environment, your next hurdle is to make sure the data that it’s giving you is even accurate.
 ILMT can fail to give accurate reports due to network, firewall, or agent problems, which will directly affect your calculations.

 On the flip side, with ILMT there is also the threat of over reporting, especially when it comes to bundling capabilities, which means you’ll have to manually correct specific scenarios to get an accurate reading.

 HCL and What Does it Mean

 IBM’s ILMT can be an effective tool in ensuring your software compliance.
 IBM is considered one of the heavy hitters in the software industry and their software audits can be quite challenging especially if you are licensing Sub-Capacity and do not have a correctly configured ILMT installation.
-It is a recommended best practice that you take the steps necessary to be prepared and perform a self-assessment to ensure your data is organized in order to assure that you have ILMT accurately configured.
-At Metrixdata360, we’ve helped numerous organizations with ILMT and defend organizations in IBM audit, so if you want to know more about ILMT and the benefits to you, check out our Services Page or give us a call to discuss how we can help you with ILMT.
+It is a recommended best practice that you take the steps necessary to be prepared and perform a self-assessment to assess that your data is organized in order to assure that you have ILMT accurately configured.
+At Metrixdata 360, we’ve helped numerous organizations with ILMT and have defended organizations in IBM audit, so if you would like to learn if you are exposed to an audit, you can check out our Audit Risk Checklist.